ZebinYang/pyunidoe/README.md

 More examples can be referred to the [documentation](https://zebinyang.github.io/pyunidoe/build/html/examples.html)

 ## Contact:
-If you find any bugs or have any suggestions, please contact us via email: yangzb2010@hku.hk or ajzhang@hku.hk.
+If you find any bugs or have any suggestions, please contact us via email: yangzb2010@connect.hku.hk or ajzhang@umich.edu.